Iago's manipulativeness and character

-Iago is a major character in William Shakespeare's 1607 play Othello.
+Iago is a major character in William Shakespeare's 1603 play Othello.
 His role is one of Othello's outwardly loyal courtier and friend, who in fact hates him and schemes his downfall.
 He also manipulates his friends and master into doing his bidding, eventually persuading Othello to believe that his wife, Desdemona, has been having an affair, resulting in Othello killing her in a jealous rage.

 Iago's character and his techniques of illicit manipulation have fascinated scholars since the character's inception, as has his refusal to say why he seeks to destroy Othello.

 Background

 Othello, a General in the Venetian army, promotes a young officer, Michael Cassio, enraging Iago—the General's ensign—who expected the post himself.
-Outwardly loyal to Othello and his recently married wife, Desdemona, Iago proceeds to cause dissension within Othello's camp (for instance, tuning Othello's new father-in-law against him, and causing Cassio to fight another officer).
+Outwardly loyal to Othello and his recently married wife, Desdemona, Iago proceeds to cause dissension within Othello's camp (for instance, turning Othello's new father-in-law against him, and causing Cassio to fight another officer).
 Iago causes Othello to be increasingly suspicious of Desdemona and subtly encourages him to believe that Cassio and she are having an illicit affair.

 "Honest" Iago

 Shakespeare uses variations on the word "honest" 51 times through the play.
 The word is used both as a noun and adjectivally, 26 times describing Iago.
 Its first outing is at the close of Act I, when Othello places Desdemona under the ensign's care, saying "Honest Iago, / My Desdemona I leave to thee".
-Its repetition, argues Abernethy, emphasizes the quality that Iago can be least said to possess, and as such "constitutes a strain of irony running throughout the play".
-Analyzing critics approaches to Iago's motives, Jane Adamson suggests that is often assumed the skills of a detective are required.
+Its repetition, argues J. W. Abernethy, emphasizes the quality that Iago can be least said to possess, and as such "constitutes a strain of irony running throughout the play".
+Analyzing critics' approaches to Iago's motives, Jane Adamson suggests that is often assumed the skills of a detective are required.
 Towards the end of the play Othello says of Iago, "an honest man he is, who hates the slime that sticks on filthy deeds" (V. ii.
 147-149), even though by this point in the play the audience are well aware of Iago's malign influence.